 Fractal: How important is digital for your ﬁrm?

 Matt Dunn: The core of what PIMCO does and what we do well is investment management.
 Our investment process and our people are the nuclei of our firm.
 Looking after our clients who entrust us with their assets is where digital marketing/servicing plays a significant role.
-Like most other global companies, PIMCO has a scale and capacity challenge.
-We have very talented, knowledgeable client-facing teams who support financial advisors and institutional clients globally.
-Take our U.S. wealth management business as an example.
-There are roughly 300,000 financial advisors across the U.S. that our current sales force could be speaking with, but we can only effectively cover ~10-15% of those clients with proactive support.
-So, if we want to effectively support more clients, we need to supplement our human capital with a comprehensive digital strategy.
+Like most other global companies, PIMCO has scale and capacity challenges.
+We have very talented and knowledgeable client-facing teams who support financial advisors and institutional clients globally.
+Take our US wealth management business as an example.
+There are roughly 300,000 financial advisors across the US that our current sales force could be speaking with, but we can only effectively cover ~10-15% of those clients with proactive support.
+So, if we want to support more clients effectively, we need to supplement our human capital with a comprehensive digital strategy.

 That means engaging with and serving clients even when our sales teams aren’t able to connect with them.
 This isn’t just our front-line folks, but our portfolio managers and other thought leaders, too.
 Stitching together disparate data sets enables us to answer a bunch of questions: How are our thought leaders’ perspectives being used across paid, earned, owned, and syndicated channels?
 What works?
 What doesn’t?
 Who’s engaging?
 How is this data helping inform their decisions, and how can it inform ours?
 How do we build that into a holistic ecosystem and improve our identification rate to fuel more insights across cohorts?

-Matt Dunn: Our approach is centred around three primary objectives: Grow, Modernize, and Optimize.
-Within each of these objectives we’re focused on client data, we’re applying modern marketing practices across the entire client experience, and we have a team of technical and data-driven marketers whose daily focus is evolving and executing for our clients.
+Matt Dunn: Our approach is centered around three primary objectives: Grow, Modernize, and Optimize.
+Within each of these objectives, we’re focused on client data, we’re applying modern marketing practices across the entire client experience, and we have a team of technical and data-driven marketers whose daily focus is evolving and executing for our clients.

 One component of that is extending the reach of our distribution teams to support our growth structure.
-By connecting data pools, we’re able to create hyper-personalized marketing automation and client-servicing programs that can connect our account associates to clients in ways that are useful.
-For example, a financial advisor we’ve not contacted recently or whom we’re unable to cover will get a personalized email from their account associate that shares – for example –an important update about a fund they own, like a cap gain estimate, so they can better plan tax implications for their clients.
+By connecting data pools, we’re able to create hyper-personalized marketing automation and client-servicing programs that can connect our account associates to clients in useful ways.
+For example, a financial advisor we’ve not contacted recently or whom we’re unable to cover will get a personalized email from their account associate that shares – for example – an important update about a fund they own, like a cap gain estimate, so they can better plan tax implications for their clients.

-For PIMCO, it’s about being there for our clients, so we want the email (or other touchpoints) to be connected to someone they can actually speak with if they have a question.
-This is a small example that improves the overall client and advisor experience while streamlining the amount of effort required by both the accounting associate and the advisor with their end client.
-Imagine an eventual paradigm where an account associate can turn on their computer and see all the meaningful activities across their territory (birthdays, first time purchase in a fund, advisors on the newly released Forbes Top Advisor list, etc.) AND, have a way to engage –at scale –with pre-populated, data-driven content they can choose to send.
+For PIMCO, it’s about being there for our clients, so we want the email (or other touchpoints) to be connected to someone they can speak with if they have a question.
+This is a small example that improves the overall client and advisor experience while streamlining the amount of effort required by both the account associate and the advisor with their end client.
+Imagine an eventual paradigm where an account associate can turn on their computer and see all the meaningful activities across their territory (birthdays, first time purchase in a fund, advisors on the newly released Forbes Top Advisor list, etc.) and, have a way to engage – at scale – with pre-populated, data-driven content they can choose to send.

 Bottom line: Our opportunity is in our ability to harness that data from multiple sources, harmonize and transform it into useable, authentic, and meaningful engagements with our clients and ultimately enable our account managers to be incredibly efficient while vastly improving the quality of client and advisor communications at scale.